MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## Open a new tab

-You can open a new tab of the default profile by pressing `ctrl+shift+t` or by clicking the plus button.
-If you want to open a different profile, you can click the arrow next to the plus button to open the dropdown menu.
+You can open a new tab of the default profile by pressing `ctrl+shift+t` or by selecting the + (plus) button.
+To open a different profile, select the ˅ (arrow) next to the + button to open the dropdown menu.
 From there, you can select which profile to open.

 ## Configuration

-If you want to customize the settings of your Terminal, you can click on the settings button in the dropdown menu.
-This will open the settings.json file in your default JSON text editor.
-The application that opens is defined in your Windows OS settings.
+To customize the settings of your Windows Terminal, select **Settings** in the dropdown menu.
+This will open the `settings.json` file in your default text editor.
+(The default text editor is defined in your [Windows settings](ms-settings:defaultapps).)

 ## Troubleshooting

-If you encounter any difficulties using the Terminal, reference the [Troubleshooting page](./troubleshooting.md).
-If you find any bugs or have a feature request, you can click the feedback link in the About menu of the Terminal to go to the [GitHub page](https://github.com/microsoft/terminal) where you can file a new issue.
+If you encounter any difficulties using the Windows Terminal, reference the [Troubleshooting page](./troubleshooting.md).
+If you find any bugs or have a feature request, you can select the feedback link in the **About** menu of the terminal to go to the [GitHub page](https://github.com/microsoft/terminal) where you can file a new issue.